ossimlabs/ossim-vagrant-ansible/README.md

 ## Required dependencies

-You must install the following on your system.
+You must install the following on your host system.

  * vagrant
  * Virtualbox